-A Master of Education (ME) is a graduate degree designed to provide professional advancement to current and aspiring teachers, educators and school professionals.
-ME programs (also referred to as MEd, EdS, MSEd, and EdM) are generally designed for either:
+An online masters in education (MEd) is a graduate degree designed to provide professional advancement to current and aspiring teachers, educators and school professionals.
+Masters in Education programs (also referred to as MEd, EdM or ME) are generally designed for:

-A. Educators who already hold their teaching license and are seeking additional certification(s) and experience
+Educators who already hold their teaching license and are seeking additional certification(s) and experience.

-B. Individuals looking to work in the field of education but outside of the traditional classroom (See “Program Concentrations” for more information.)
+Individuals looking to work in the field of education but outside of the traditional classroom.

-Earning your ME provides you with the opportunity to explore a number of fields of education.
+Earning an online master of education provides you with the opportunity to explore a number of fields in education.
+The great thing about the MEd degree is the wide variety of concentration and specializations they typically offer.
 Depending on your school of choice, program concentrations may include the following:

 Master’s programs in the areas of classroom technology and instructional design provide students with the basic framework needed for learning in the 21st century, focusing on designing and implementing classroom technology in formal and informal learning environments.
 Coursework includes classes focusing on product design, technology in the classroom, cognition, instructional design, adaptive technology and online literacy.

-Master’s degree programs in educational psychology (also referred to as school psychology) are designed to provide students with an advanced understanding of learning, development, motivation, research and assessment in various fields of education.
+Masters in Education programs with an emphasis on educational psychology (also referred to as school psychology) are designed to provide students with an advanced understanding of learning, development, motivation, research and assessment in various fields of education.
 Graduates of educational/school psychology programs may have careers in fields such as program evaluation, curriculum development and academic testing, and may work in schools, non-profit agencies and health-related institutions.
 Coursework includes classes focusing on statistics, learning theories, research methods, cognition and child/adolescent development.

 Economics and Policy